borisfritz/borisfritz/README.md

   - All things gaming (tabletop games, trading card games, PC gaming)
   - Avid sports fan!
 (Denver Broncos, San Francisco Giants, Vegas Golden Knights)

-## 🛠️ Previous Experience

-Before pursuing tech, I worked for a public works park department, where I became the go-to person for troubleshooting and maintaining systems around the city for the parks department.
-My experience included:

-- Troubleshooting and solving unexpected issues quickly and efficiently
-- Maintaining and improving public parks and infrastructure
-- Collaborating with teams to coordinate projects and ensure smooth operations

-These experiences have given me a strong foundation in critical thinking, problem-solving, and teamwork—all skills I’m excited to bring into the tech world!

-## 📬 Let’s Connect!

-I’m always open to collaborations and making connections with fellow tech enthusiasts.
+I’m always open to making friends with fellow tech enthusiasts.
 Don’t hesitate to reach out—whether you have a project idea, advice, or just want to chat about tech or photography!

 *LinkedIn and other social links coming soon.*